 You can use either the Cloudera Manager or the command-line instructions described below to enable TLS/SSL encryption for JDBC/ODBC client connections to HiveServer2.
-For background information on setting up TLS/SSL truststores and keystores, see Encrypting Data in Transit.
+For background information on setting up TLS/SSL truststores and keystores, see TLS/SSL Certificates Overview.